-ANSI 2000 DATA TRAP MEMORY Not currently used on this product.
+ANSI 2000 DATA TRAP MEMORY

-HIGH SPEED INSPECTION (ENABLED/DISABLED) Determines if the car will run on high or low speed on Inspection.
-When set to Enabled, the car will run at high speed on Machine Room Inspection, Cartop Inspection or Hoistway Access.
+HIGH SPEED INSPECTION (ENABLED/DISABLED) -Determines if the car will run on high or low speed on Inspection.
+When set to Enabled, the car will run at high speed on

+Machine Room Inspection, Cartop Inspection or Hoistway Access.
 The car should not run at high speed on Inspection if contract speed is greater than 150 fpm.